galliume/poulpeEngine/README.md

 ### To compile && execute

+You will need a recent version of Clang (20.x) and CMake (3.31 or 4.x), c++23 is needed.

+For Windows you will need mingw64 https://www.mingw-w64.org/ and add the bin folder into your PATH. (you do not need any MSVC stuff.)

 Install the latest Vulkan SDK https://vulkan.lunarg.com/ and be sure to have the env variable VULKAN_SDK properly set to your Vulkan SDK installation folder.

 Compile shaders (Windows && Linux) :